 - Impressive productivity with a 1 Million+ impressions-per-month duty cycle.

 BlueCrest is the global leader in enterprise print, mail, and customer communications.
 With a comprehensive line of printers, inserters, sorters, and parcel solutions—and a renewed commitment to providing innovative software—BlueCrest serves clients around the world.

 About Kyocera Document Solutions America, Inc.

 Kyocera Document Solutions America, Inc. is a group company of Kyocera Document Solutions Inc., a global leading provider of total document solutions based in Osaka, Japan.
-The company’s portfolio includes reliable and eco-friendly MFPs and printers, as well as business applications and consultative services which enable customers to optimize and manage their document workflow, reaching new heights of efficiency.
-With professional expertise and a customer first culture, the objective of the company is to help organizations put knowledge to work to drive change.
+The company’s portfolio includes reliable and eco-friendly MFPs and printers, as well as business applications and consultative services that enable customers to optimize and manage their document workflow, reaching new heights of efficiency.
+With professional expertise and a customer-first culture, the objective of the company is to help organizations put knowledge to work to drive change.